Bay Area Transportation won’t get Better until Government gets better.

 MTC.
 The Metropolitan Transportation Commission was set up by the California Legislature in 1971.
 At the time it was recognized that the Bay Area needed regional transportation leadership because when it comes to transportation, everything affects everything else.
 In the ensuing years MTC has engaged in lots of activities.
 It brokers deals between large cities and strong political cabals.
 It moves money around.
 It conducts a vast array of outreach programs.
 What it does not do is plan regionally or assert regional leadership when regional transportation problems arise.
 To ensure that MTC carries out these vital functions will require State legislative action designed to make basic changes to MTC’s organizational structure.

 City of Oakland.
 Many of Oakland’s departments are dysfunctional.
 However on November 6th the voters of Oakland had the good sense to return Courtney Ruby….known for her independence and unvarying dedication to rooting out incompetence, inefficiency and corruption….to the job of City Auditor.
 Ruby’s return to another four year term couldn’t have come at a better time.
 We hope that among her first priorities will be Oakland’s contract-awarding, purchasing and assorted transportation departments.
-In this Auditor Ruby can count on BATWG’s strongest support.
+In this, Auditor Ruby can count on BATWG’s strongest support.

 SFMTA.
 San Francisco’s Municipal Transportation Agency, with over 6,000 employees, has jurisdiction over Muni, transportation capital improvements, parking, taxis, and the design and operation of San Francisco’s streets.
 The Agency now suffers from two fundamental problems.
-First since the reorganizations of 1999 and 2007 the SFMTA become too independent of SF’s duly elected representatives.
+First since the reorganizations of 1999 and 2007 the SFMTA has become too independent of SF’s duly elected representatives.
 For this reason the terms of its appointed Board members should be cut from 4 years to no more than 2 years.
-Secondly, elements of the organization are currently unwieldy, uncoordinated, unaccountable in some instances and virtually oblivious to San Francisco’s unsatisfactory overall transportation condition.
+Secondly, elements of the organization are currently unwieldy, uncoordinated, unaccountable and often seemingly oblivious to San Francisco’s unsatisfactory overall transportation condition.
 Until the SFMTA is able to function effectively it should be subject to a top to bottom management audit conducted by an acclaimed management auditing firm at least once every three years.